hemants1/adachain.io/index.md

 we will reinvest no less then 20% of our stake pool rewards towards these goals through communication, information.

-### our initial plan includes the following initiatives:
+### Our initial plan includes the following initiatives:

 - Setup and launch Azure VM based server(s) for an ADA Node, configuring for redundancy, security, implement and test against ADA TestNet network.
 - Design & implement a website with ADA information of ongoing activities, road maps, goals and progress of our initiatives along with development and community resources.